JaqiKal/task-master/README.md

 ### Future Features

-There are a lot one can do to enhance this application, I want to highlight these four (in no specific prioirity order).
+There is a lot one can do to enhance this application, I want to highlight these four (in no specific priority order).
 These features stand out because they address critical aspects of task management and personal productivity—integration with existing tools, collaboration, ease of use, and actionable insights.
 Implementing these would significantly enhance the application's value, making it a more versatile and indispensable tool for users.

 #### Integration with Calendar Applications